codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 * ELMo produces **different representations for words that share the same spelling** but have different meanings, ie: such as "bank" in **"river bank"** and **"bank balance"**

-#### Limitation of word Embeddings

-they don’t take into consideration the order of words in which they appear which leads to loss of syntactic and semantic understanding of the sentence.

 ## BERT (Bidirectional Encoder Representation from Transformer)